Callum-A/cosmwasm-zero-to-hero/15 - Spring Cleaning/README.md

 )?
 ```

-Again there's alot of changes to be made but your IDE should error where it hasn't been updated and the fixes are simple.
+Again there are a lot of changes to be made but your IDE should error where it hasn't been updated and the fixes are simple.
 This should be easy for you now!

 Don't forget to check `clippy` and `fmt` after performing these upgrades!

 ## Functionality Improvements

-Now these changes won't be reflected under `code/cw-template` as these are optional and subjective.
+Now, these changes won't be reflected under `code/cw-template` as these are optional and subjective.

-It's down to you to now expand functionality of your contract!
+It's down to you to now expand the functionality of your contract!
 Here are some ideas:

 1. Charge users a 1 token fee for creating a poll to prevent spam.
     - Hints
         - The expected token denom must be stored in the global config items.
-        - `info` has a variable called `info.funds` which contains a `Vec<Coin>` think what we need to do to check that funds are sent and are of the correct type?
+        - `info` has a variable called `info.funds` which will contain a `Vec<Coin>` think what we need to do to check that funds are sent and are of the correct type.
         - Add an error if funds are not sent!
-        - Investigate how we can send funds in our unit-tests, look at the second parameter (currently an empty vec) in our `mock_info` calls.
+        - Investigate how we can send funds in our unit-tests, and look at the second parameter (currently an empty vec) in our `mock_info` calls.
         - Test for this error!
 2. Add a boolean field on a poll so it can be closed.
-User's cannot vote on a closed poll, throw an error if they attempt too.
+Users cannot vote on a closed poll and the program will throw an error if they attempt to.
     - Hints
         - We will need to modify our `Poll` type.
-        - We will need to mofiy our `Vote` execute endpoint to error if a poll is closed.
+        - We will need to modify our `Vote` execute endpoint to error if a poll is closed.
         - We will also need to add a new endpoint allowing the creator of a poll to close it.
-        - The global admin stored in config should also be able to close polls.
+        - The global admin stored in the config should also be able to close polls.
         - Error if anyone else tries to close a poll.
         - Add test cases for all use-cases listed above.
 3. When a poll is closed return the 1 token fee to the creator so it acts as a deposit and not a payment.